 BUSINESS DEVELOPMENT ASSOCIATE

-Kelly Han is a rising senior at Westview High School in Portland, Oregon.
+Kelly Han is a senior at Westview High School in Portland, Oregon.
 She has been recognized by the National Scholastic Art and Writing Awards, but really she is just beginning to delve into the expressive world of literature and writing.
 Prone to whimsical moods, she loves to bake questionable concoctions, jam out on car rides, and go on spontaneous adventures with her friends.